 Oh, is it really the holidays without snickerdoodles?
 These cinnamon-sugary treats are definitely a favorite of mine.
 Thankfully, BariatricFoodie.com has a wonderful recipe that mimics the delicious taste we so love.
 Try making some of these cookies by checking out this recipe.

 Shelly from The World According to Eggface never lets me down with recipes.
 These particular muffins sound really good and remind me of the fall season.
 Perhaps you could try these as your dessert for Thursday to help you avoid overindulging on Thanksgiving.
 Check out the recipe here.

 The Morning of Thanksgiving

-Get a good workout in the morning of Thanksgiving.
-A lot of places are having Turkey Trot 5ks on Thursday morning.
+First, get a good workout in the morning of Thanksgiving.
+A lot of places have a Turkey Trot 5k on Thursday morning.
 If running isn’t your thing, then at least get a good workout.
 It will keep you motivated to avoid the empty calories you’ll be tempted to consume later in the day.